Best LLM for Coding updated: May 18, 2026

 What is the most cost-effective AI model for daily software development tasks?

-How does the IOI benchmark for AI actually work?
+How does the balanced coding score work?

 Is latency an important factor when choosing an AI for coding?